jvspeed74/Dynamic-Web-Application_with_Database-Integration/README.md

+# Draft 2
+Serves as a branching point for the next submission.
+There are several branches that need to be completed for this build.

 # I210SharedProject
 This Project creates a website with the intention of implementing several backend techniques such as DBMS, SQL, and Application State.